fhur/xql/packages/docs/docs/100-getting-started/react.md

 # React

 :::info
 This guide assumes that you have setup a server to receive and execute SynthQL queries.
-If you haven't yet, check out:
+If you haven't already, check out:
 [Quick start: Node.js](./quick-start), [Getting started: Express.js](./express) and [Getting started: Next.js Route Handlers](./next)
 :::